-After graduating from the University of New Mexico with a degree in fine arts, James Talley, after encouragement from Pete Seeger, began to write songs that drew upon the culture of the Southwest that he experienced growing up.
+After graduating from University of New Mexico with a degree in fine arts, James Talley, after encouragement from Pete Seeger (Saturday 3 May 1919 - Monday 27 January 2014), began to write songs that drew upon the culture of the Southwest that he experienced growing up.

-These early songs eventually became 'The Road To Torreòn', a saga of life and death in the Chicano villages of northern New Mexico.
-These powerful songs sat on the shelf in Nashville until Germany-based Bear Family Records finally released the project in a beautiful box set edition in 1992, over twenty years after it was originally written.
+These early songs eventually became 'The Road to Torreòn', a saga of life and death in the Chicano villages of northern New Mexico.
+These powerful songs sat on the shelf in Nashville until Germany-based Bear Family Records finally released the project, 'The Road to Torreòn' (Bear Family Records, 1992), in a beautiful box set edition in 1992, over twenty years after it was originally written.

-James Talley then moved to Capitol Records where he released four now legendary albums during the mid-1970s:
+James Talley then moved to Capitol Records, where he saw the release of four now legendary albums, during the mid 1970s, including the following:

 'Got No Bread, No Milk, No Money, But We Sure Got a Lot of Love' (Capitol Records, 1975)